 Credit: Kingsley Town Center

 Emmet's Social Table is expanding all the way from Waxhaw to downtown Fort Mill!
 This New American restaurant will be bringing small tapas-style plates to the table, as well as craft cocktails, local craft beer, and divine wines.
-Their small plates are described as "staying current with evolving trends," so don't expect a permanent menu!
+Their small plates are described as "staying current with evolving trends," so don't expect a permanent menu.
 They also offer a large selection of gluten-free options.
-You can find Emmet's second location with its doors open around summer 2020!
+You can find Emmet's second location with its doors open around the end of 2020!

 Credit: Emmet's Social Table